Poochudava

-Poochudava is a 1997 Indian Tamil-language romance film directed by Udayasankar and produced by K. Jayaraman.
-The film stars Abbas and Simran.
+Poochudava is a 1997 Indian Tamil-language romance film directed by K. R. Udayasankar and produced by K. Jayaraman.
+The film stars Abbas and Simran in the lead roles.
 Manivannan, Nagesh, Kalpana, Jai Ganesh, Chinni Jayanth, PC Ramakrishnan and Kavitha play supporting roles.
-The film was dubbed in Telugu as Pelli Kala Vachinde Bala.
+It was released on 12 December 1997.
+The film was dubbed in Telugu as Pelli Kala Vacchhesinde Bala.

 Plot

-Abbas (as Kannan) play the role of a rebellious college student in this movie.
-While, Simran (as Nandhini) acts as his love lady.
-The first half of the movie is about how Abbas and Simran have their pet fights and then the second half of the movie is about how they both join hands together to fight against her parents' opposition.
+Abbas portrays the character of a rebellious college student named Kannan in the movie, while Simran takes on the role of his love interest, Nandhini.
+The first part of the film revolves around the playful conflicts between Abbas and Simran, while the second half focuses on their collaboration to confront opposition from her parents.